 - 1. If tattoo ink is still wet at fair check-in, the goat will be sent home. - 2.
 A pen fee of \$1 per goat will be collected at check-in.
 No goats are to be penned at the fair prior to being checked in by the goat committee. - 3.
 Bucks are not allowed at the fair, unless the buck kid is younger than 8 weeks and still nursing the dam. - 4.
 All goats must wear a collar and have a tie chain available. - 5.
 By order of the Fire Marshall, tents, awnings, and other such obstructions are not allowed on the south side of the goat barn.
 This is a fire lane and must be kept clear.
 However, milking and grooming stands are allowed as long as they are stored parallel to the side of the barn. - 6.
-The Master Showmanship class will be the final showmanship class during the Dairy Goat show on Monday.
-Both past and present winners of the Meat Goat Specialty Senior Showmanship and the Dairy Senior Showmanship, along with any past Master Showmanship winners may compete for the Master Title.
-Champions of the Master Title may continue to compete until he or she has won Supreme Showman. - 7.
+Registrations for all Showmanship classes must be made through FairEntry and not at the fair.
+Current winners of the Senior classes (Meat goats and Dairy goats) will automatically be entered into the Master competition. - 7.
+The Master Showmanship class will be the final showmanship class during the Dairy Goat show.
+Both past and present winners of the Meat Goat Senior Showmanship and the Dairy Senior Showmanship, along with any past Master Showmanship winners may compete for the Master Title.
+Champions of the Master Title may continue to compete until he or she has won Supreme Showman. - 8.
 4-H'ers must use their own goat during the showmanship contest.
-All goats used for showmanship must be shown in a breeding (age group) or, exhibition, or market class.

-- 8. Failure to follow general rules, display exhibitor cards by NOON Sunday, or clean pens, after a verbal and/or a written warning may result in a fine, exclusion from the show, and/or other action to be determined by the committee. - 9.
-Goats are released after 9:00 pm on Thursday or earlier with the superintendent's permission. - 10.
+All goats used for showmanship must be shown in a breeding (age group), exhibition, or market class. - 9.
+Failure to follow general rules, display exhibitor cards by NOON Sunday, or clean pens, after a verbal and/or a written warning may result in a fine, exclusion from the show, and/or other action to be determined by the committee. - 10.
+Goats are released after 9:00 pm on Thursday or earlier with the superintendent's permission. - 11.
 All pens must be cleaned before leaving.
 4-H'ers are responsible for removing their gates and tack, unless there are still goats in the pen.
 A superintendent pen check is required prior to leaving.

-4-H Goat Royalty-All Breeds
+4-H Goat Royalty-All Breeds:

-- 1. The contest consists of a written test and a judging contest with 2 classes. - 2.
-The contest divisions are Junior (grades 3-7) and Senior (grades 8-12). - 3.
+- 1. Registrations for the Royalty contests must be made through FairEntry and not at the fair. - 2.
+The contest consists of a written test and a judging contest with 2 classes. - 3.
+The contest divisions are Junior (grades 3-7) and Senior (grades 8-12). - 4.
 Division winners can no longer participate in that division in the contest.
-The Junior Division winner will advance to the Senior Division the following year regardless of the exhibitor's grade. - 4.
-4-H Royalty banners will not be worn during classes. - 5.
+The Junior Division winner will advance to the Senior Division the following year regardless of the exhibitor's grade.

+- 5. 4-H Royalty banners will not be worn during classes. - 6.
 The winners will be announced following showmanship on Sunday.

-General Rules for Classes - All Breeds
+General Rules for Classes-All Breeds: